nealbrown/packer-hardening/README.md

 We must skip aide, firewalld, nftables, rsyslog, and logrotate since they are not available / deprecated and in this example we only apply CIS Level 1

-`ansible-playbook -i hosts -e '{ "amzn2023cis_config_aide":false, "amzn2023cis_level_2":false }' --skip-tags nftables,firewalld,rsyslog,logrotate site.yml`
+`ansible-playbook -i hosts --skip-tags level2-server,nftables,firewalld,rsyslog,logrotate site.yml`

 # Provision Dedicated Packer VPC with roles and SSM endpoints